Two Regimes

 Feedback to Students

-The students will receive feedback initially after their map exercise is completed.
+The students will receive feedback initially after their OPTIC exercise and map exercise are completed.
 The teacher will also give feedback in class during Day Two as students are relaying their answers to the worksheets.
 The teacher will provide verbal feedback after the worksheets are completed to ensure that students are working in the right direction in preparation for completing the response paper.

 Summative Assessment